RakhithJK/FelisCatus-SwitchyOmega-wiki/Mozilla.md

 ### Known Issues

-1. `HTTP` proxies are wrongly treated as `HTTPS` proxies.
-    * This is a known bug in Mozilla: https://bugzilla.mozilla.org/show_bug.cgi?id=1359417
-    * There is no workaround right now.
-So your HTTP proxies probably won't work.
-Other proxies are not affected.
 1. PAC Profiles are not working either applied directly or through Switch Profiles.
     * For requests that ends up switched to PAC Profiles, an error is raised and direct connection is used instead.
-1. Options syncing is disabled by default behind a Firefox flag and has not been tested yet.
+1. Options syncing is disabled by default behind a Firefox flag and has not been fully tested yet.
     * You may enable syncing in flags if you want, but please do report any issues you encounter.

 NOTE: In case of other issues, please right click on the extension icon and select "Report Issue" from the menu so that I can locate and fix the issue more quickly.